Fault-tolerant Database Availability Groups

 Another important factor contributing to Progent's effectiveness is breadth of expertise.
 In addition to being a Microsoft-certified consulting firm, Progent has assembled an engineering staff that includes one of the world's largest independent teams of Cisco-certified CCIE network engineers, allowing Progent to resolve even the most complex issues involving network infrastructure.
 Added to this strength is Progent's team of CISA, CISSP, GIAC, CISM, and ISSAP certified network security engineers who can provide a wide range of remote services that include low-cost security inventories to evaluate the vulnerability of small business networks to both external and internal threats.

-For small companies anywhere in the United States, Progent's Microsoft-certified experts offer computer help and IT consulting support for the entire family of Microsoft .NET servers and Windows Servers.
-Progent's migration, installation, update, and consulting capabilities cover system design, deployment, and administration help for
+For small and mid-sized companies throughout the United States, Progent's Microsoft-certified consultants can provide computer assistance and IT consulting support for the whole family of Microsoft .NET servers and Windows Servers.
+Progent's planning, integration, optimization, and support services cover system architecture, configuration, and administration help for

-Standard Help Desk Services or Co-managed Call Center Services, comprehensive
+Standard Help Desk Call Center Services or Shared Call Center Support, comprehensive

 ProSight Virtual Hosting services.

-In case your company needs fast remote help from a certified engineer, refer to Progent's Emergency Online Computer Support.
+In case your company needs immediate online support from a certified engineer, go to Progent's Emergency Online Technical Support.

-Read more details about Progent's Consulting and Support Services for Microsoft .NET Server Technology.
+Learn more information about Progent's Support Services for Microsoft .NET Servers.